SAP-archive/cloud-workflow-codejam/README.md

 This repository contains the material for the CodeJam on SAP Cloud Platform (CP) Workflow.
 Prequisites and recommendations for this CodeJam are documented in the [prerequisites](prerequisites.md) file.

+In this CodeJam you'll create, deploy and extend a workflow definition, and use it in the context of an SAP Fiori launchpad site, using the standard My Inbox app.
+You'll also monitor the workflow instances, and initiate them from a 3rd party app.

 ### Material organization

 The material consists of a series of exercises that are to be done in order (each one building on the previous one).
 Each exercise is contained in a directory, with a main 'readme' file containing the core exercise instructions, with optional supporting files, such as screenshots and sample files.